nf-core/sarek/doc/CONFIG.md

 This is another profile for use on a UPPMAX cluster using the job scheduler slurm

-### `travis`

-This is the default profile for Travis CI automated testing, or for testing on a small machine

 ### `singularityTest`

-This is the profile for Singularity testing on a small machine
+This is the profile for Singularity testing on a small machine, or on Travis CI

 ### `singularityLocal`